Deutsch: ISO 14001 / Español: ISO 14001 / Português: ISO 14001 / Français: ISO 14001 / Italiano: ISO 14001

 Well-Known Examples

-1. Ford Motor Company: Achieved ISO 14001 certification across its global manufacturing plants, focusing on reducing waste, improving energy efficiency, and lowering greenhouse gas emissions.
+1. Ford Motor Company: Achieved ISO 14001 Certification across its global manufacturing plants, focusing on reducing waste, improving energy efficiency, and lowering greenhouse gas emissions.

 2. IBM: Certified in ISO 14001 for its global locations, integrating environmental management with its operational strategies to reduce its environmental footprint.